aidenfoxx/foxx-engine/README.md

 - Input management
 - Camera controls
 - OpenGL math library
+- Implement physics
+- Assign custom variables to objects

 ### Todo:
-- Implement physics
 - Implement sound
 - Implement LUA frontend
 - Add PBR shading
 - Add normal texturing
-- Assign custom variables to objects

 ## Nomenclature

-Model - Contains the 3D structure of an object including vertices, uvs and normals.
+Model - The 3D structure of an object including vertices, uvs and normals.
+Binds to OpenGL.

 Texture - Contains 2D texture data.

-Object - Handles the OpenGL loading and unloading of models and textures.
+Binds to OpenGL.

+Object - A wrapper containing everything required to render an object.
 Created from a model and/or textues.

 Shader - GLSL shader loaded into OpenGL.

 Renderer - On execute, renders a number of Objects using various Shaders in OpenGL.
 Accepts Objects and Shaders.

+World - On execute, performs physics and collision calculations to any Objects in the world.